 Knight sets women’s world hockey scoring record in US win

-CALGARY, Alberta (AP) — Hilary Knight became the all-time scoring leader in women’s world hockey championship history Tuesday with her 45th goal as the United States beat Russia 6-0.
+CALGARY, Alberta (AP) — Hilary Knight became the all-time scoring leader in women’s hockey world championship history with her 45th goal during the United States’ 6-0 victory over Russia on Tuesday.

-Knight passed former U.S. star Cammi Granato with a goal at 3:17 of the second period.
+Knight snapped a tie with former U.S. star Cammi Granato at 3:17 of the second period.
 The 32-year-old split two defenders with a cutback to find an open shooting lane for a 2-0 lead.

-The goal also moved Knight into a tie with Granato for the U.S. record of 78 points at worlds, and Brianna Decker became the all-time U.S. assists leader (39) with the pass to Knight.

 “It’s really a magical moment, and a dream come true,” Knight said.
 “I hope the next girl looking up is going to shatter that record, because that’s what it’s all about.”